adobe/react-native-acpcore/README.md

 ### [Core](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core)
 ##### Initializing the SDK:

-It is recommended to initialize the SDK in your native code inside your AppDelegate and MainApplication in iOS and Android respectively, however you can still initialize the SDK in Javascript.
+It is recommended to initialize the SDK via native code inside your AppDelegate and MainApplication in iOS and Android respectively.
+However, you can still initialize the SDK in Javascript.

 **iOS:**